smartcontractkit/external-adapters-js/packages/core/bootstrap/README.md

 ```
 Being:
 - __provider-name__: The provider name.
 E.g. "amberdata" or "coinmarketcap"
 - __plan-name__: The provider plan name.
-Used as a indentifier for the plan.
+Used as a identifier for the plan.
 E.g. "free" or "premium"
 - There are two protocols with different limit types:
    - __http__: With `rateLimit1s`, `rateLimit1m`, `rateLimit1h`, which stands for requests per second/minute/hour respectively.
 If only one is provided, the rest would be calculated based on it.
    - __ws__: Websocket limits, which acceps: `connections` and `subscriptions`.
 If websockets are not supported on the provider, can be left empty as `ws: {}`